westpa/westpa/lib/examples/wca-dimer_openmm/README.md

 Assuming that the provided analysis scripts for both the brute force and WE simulation in `we_custom` have been run, we can compare the results and generate publication quality plots using the code provided in the [IPython](http://ipython.org/) notebook `wca_analysis.ipynb`.

-A static version of that notebook can be see here.
+A static version of that notebook can be seen [here](http://nbviewer.ipython.org/github/westpa/westpa/blob/master/lib/examples/wca-dimer_openmm/wca_analysis.ipynb).